explorable-viz/esop2025/author-response/response.md

   straightforward.
 We address this in (Q1) above.

 - _Highlight that underlying idea is quite straightforward_.
 We also feel that the paper would benefit from making this clearer.
-The benefit comes from the factorisation of the previous approach, which eases the implementation burden, improves performance and introduces a cleaner design [expand].
+The benefit comes from the factorisation of the POPL 2022 approach, which eases the implementation burden, improves performance and introduces a cleaner design [expand].

 - _Continuations and eliminators_.
 We understand the concern and address this in (Q3) above.